Separate names with a comma.

 Visual scripting is literal cancer.
 But I can't write code.
 At my work we all use Unity and I can't help because neither I use Unity nor can I code. lmao.

-Nah, I think you have a good potential.
+Nah, I think you have a good potential or otherwise, we don't look like each other.

 [ the emoji of PewDiePie with the "Hmm" figure ]